 70% of US shoppers, in a recent survey, stated that competitive prices are the most important factor influencing their buying decisions.
 Prices change at an unprecedented pace as a result of stiff competition and a growingly price-sensitive consumer base.
 Price Intelligence gives retailers a headstart in this harshly competitive environment by providing crucial insights to sales, accounting, purchasing, and marketing teams.

-First and foremost, PI will grant you a competitive edge.
+First and foremost, price intelligence will grant you a competitive edge.
 Modern consumers are price-sensitive and tech-savvy, two characteristics that reinforce each other.
 Neither you nor I buy something before a quick price search online, and customers are no different than us.

 Having PI in pricing decisions helps your sales team offer good deals to lure new customers into your store.

 When competitors discount, your team will be able to react on time.
 Of course, having to compete with Amazon’s Black Friday deals is a bit intimidating.
 Fortunately, you don’t have to.

 Price intelligence tells you which products/brands competitors entered a price war.
-In some cases, those are the products you shouldn’t compete.
-To say, you can’t beat Walmart at loss-leaders on a Cyber Monday, but you can boost other products’ sales with attractive deals.
+In some cases, those are the products you shouldn’t compete with.
+You can’t beat Walmart at loss-leaders on a Cyber Monday, but you can boost other products’ sales with attractive deals.

 In other cases, PI helps you catch competitors off guard.

 Your rivals assume that their off-season discounts will go unnoticed, but you’ll be a few steps ahead.
 You’ll be able to detect their campaign on time and react with counter discounts before they succeed.
-What’s even better is, most retailers don’t benefit from PI yet, so they won’t even notice your counter-campaigns.
+What’s even better is, that most retailers don’t benefit from price intelligence yet, so they won’t even notice your counter-campaigns.